 Black lugworm (Arenicola defodiens) are large species of marine worms which are an extremely useful bait for anglers targeting a range of species.
 Despite being a widely used bait for many years they were only recognised as a separate species to blow lugworm by the scientific community in the 1990s.
 As they are fairly difficult to find and collect they are less common – and more expensive to buy – then blow lugworm, although they can be frozen for future use.
 Black lugworm have a huge range of local names, with runnydown and yellowtails two of the most common.

-Black lugworm generally much larger than blow lugworm, growing to over 30cm in length.
+Black lugworm generally much larger than blow lugworm and can grow to 30cm in length.
 They are also thicker than blow lugworm and have a less defined tail section.
 As the name black lugworm suggests they are usually dark in colour, ranging from a very dark brown to black, although occasionally they can be a slightly lighter reddish or pinkish colour.